 Notice how the answer above is really specific.
 If you swapped "Google" for another company name it wouldn't make sense anymore.
-If you are interviewing with Google then you'll find the following resources helpful to put your answer together:
+If you are interviewing with Google, or with Google Cloud Platform, then you'll find the following resources helpful to put your answer together:

 - Google's mission statement (by Google)